angryj/CS122B-spring21-t148/README.md

     https://github.com/UCI-Chenli-teaching/cs122b-spring21-team-148/blob/main/src/AddStarServlet.java
     https://github.com/UCI-Chenli-teaching/cs122b-spring21-team-148/blob/main/src/ConfirmationServlet.java

-    the rest of the servlets use local host, which can be either the master or the slave (because those servlets only do read operations)
+    the rest of the servlets use the second resource that uses localhost, which can be either the master or the slave (because those servlets only do read operations)

 - #### How read/write requests were routed to Master/Slave SQL?
 We had two resources: one for the master, and one for the localhost(whether that was master/slave).
 For write operations, we used the master resource to ensure that any write operation was only done by the master (and updated to the slave).
-For read operations, local host was used so that either the master or the slave can do the read
+For read operations, local host was used so that either the master or the slave can do the read, depending on which instance the session was connected to.

 # JMeter TS/TJ Time Logs